-Conventional - The depth will be measured a total of eighteen times in three sets of six measurements on each competitors plot.
-The first set of measurements will be taken on or after the sixth furrow.
-The second set of measurements will be taken in the middle of the general work.
-The third set of three measurements must be taken between the last twelve furrows and the last six furrows of the finish.
-Reversible - The depth will be measured a total of eighteen times in three sets of six measurements on each competitors plot.
-The first set of measurements will be taken on or after the sixth furrow.
-The second set of measurements will be taken in the middle of the general work.
-The third set of measurements will be taken on or after the fourth furrow into the finish and before the last four furrows of the finish.
+Conventional - The depth will be measured nine times in three sets of three measurements on each competitors plot.
+The first set will be taken on or after the sixth furrow.
+The second set will be taken in the middle of the plot.
+The last set of three measurements must be taken before the last six furrows are ploughed.

+Reversible - The depth will be measured twelve times in four sets of three measurements on each competitors plot.
+The first set will be taken on or after the sixth furrow.
+The second set will be taken on or after the sixth furrow ploughed against the neighbouring plot.
+The third set will be taken on or after the sixth furrow into the butts.
+The final set will be taken on or after the fourth furrow into the finish and before the last four furrows of the finish.